waysidemapping/beefsteak-map-tiles/SCHEMA.md

 The following keys are supported only on area features.
 Closed ways are assumed to be areas.
 Open ways, or closed ways with `area=no`, are considered lines and are not included in the tiles.

 * `area:highway`
-* `building`
-  * Buildings are often double-tagged with a POI top-level tag, like `shop` or `amenity`.
-In this case, the tiles will still include the POI in the `points` layer.
 * `building:part`

 ### Line only tags